inferno-framework/inferno-core/docs/writing-tests/test-inputs-outputs.md

 ```

 ### Inputs with List Options
-For the `radio` input type, a list of options must be provided.
-The `label` is
+For the `radio` or `checkbox` input types, a list of options must be provided.
-displayed to the user, and the `value` is the actual value that is stored when
+The `label` is displayed to the user, and the `value` is the actual value that
-the user selects that option.
+is stored when the user selects that option.

 ```ruby
 test do